|

 of coax but I’ve found it’s best to just use the end of the feeder,

-running it through a cable gland into the box instead of using an
+running it through a cable gland into the box, eliminating the SO239

 the iron powder ones and can be snapped by over-tightening the